KarlWeathers/odin-recipes/README.md

 # odin-recipes
-This is a basic recipe website to practice my HTML knowledge.
+A basic recipe website to practice my HTML knowledge.